Ellwould/information_technology_and_telecommunication_abbreviations/README.md

 <br>

-## If applicable the description also contains the first standard associated with the abbreviation in brackets or a short note for more description in brackets.
+## If applicable the description also contains the first standard associated with the abbreviation in brackets and/or a short note for more description in brackets.

 <br>